Welcome to the Oxford Food Bank website.

 - To reduce food poverty within the local community

-Oxford Food Bank collects good quality fresh food from local supermarkets and wholesalers and delivers it for free to around 60 registered charities in the Oxford area.
+Oxford Food Bank collects good quality fresh food from local supermarkets and wholesalers and delivers it for free to around 80 registered charities in the Oxford area.
 For every £1 we receive in donations we deliver around £20 worth of fruit, vegetables, bread and dairy products.
-That’s currently around £1 million worth of food a year!
+That’s currently well over £1 million worth of food a year!

 We carry out our operations through a team of dedicated volunteers.
 Although volunteers help to minimise our costs we are reliant upon the generosity of our food suppliers, and donations from individuals and organisations.
 Further information about how you can help fund our activities can be found on the Make a Donation page.
 In 2016 OFB is being supported by Grundon in a fundraising and volunteering partnership (see our news article) and we welcome corporate support of all types – see our Support Us page for more details.